wonderflow/vela-backstage-demo/plugins/velaux/README.md

 );
 ```

-Last, you need to make sure you can access the VelaUX webpage.
-For example, by forwarding the VelaUX addon:
+Lastly, you need to make sure you can access the VelaUX webpage.
+For example, by forwarding the VelaUX addon during development:

 ```
 vela port-forward -n vela-system addon-velaux 9082:80